Neutrino emission from binary neutron star mergers: characterizing light curves and mean energies: Discussion

-which is analogue to the one for $\nua$, but in which $t_{\nue}$ is fixed by the condition:

 meaning that the two luminosities are the same on the time scale set by $\beta_{\nu}$, as visible in the long term evolution of our \ac{LL} models.
-In practice this results in $t_{\nue}$ being given by:

-and having typical values of $\unit[\approx100]{ms}$.
 We further consider constant mean energies, equal to the average ones extracted from the simulations and presented in \secref{averageE}.
-We compute the evolution of $\ye$ based on the equation:
+We compute the evolution of $\ye$ based on the equation

-where $\lambda_{\nue}$ and $\lambda_{\nua}$ are the $\nue$ and $\nua$ capture rates, respectively, with the initial condition $\ye(t=0)=0.15$.
+where $\lambda_{\nue}$ and $\lambda_{\nua}$ are the $\nue$ and $\nua$ capture rates, respectively.
 The expressions of $\lambda_{\nue}$ and $\lambda_{\nua}$ are taken from equations (C.4)-(C.10) and (3) of \citep{Martin:2017dhc}.
-In particular, from equation (3) it is clear that the neutrino flux depends on the radial distance and from its evolution.
+To better focus on the role of luminosities, we neglect the impact of electron and positron captures outside the neutrino surfaces.
+This approximation is valid as long as the temperature in the ejecta expanding outside the neutrino surfaces is below a few MeV \cite{Qian:1996xt}.
+According to Ref.\cite{Endrizzi:2019trv}, typical temperatures at the relevant outermost $\nu_e$ surfaces are 3-5 MeV, depending on the \ac{EOS} stiffness.
+According to Ref.\cite{Martin:2017dhc}, $e^{\pm}$ captures alone combine in such a way that they do not change significantly $\ye$ (see their ``capture'' case in figure 6 or 7; however, see \citep{Sekiguchi:2015dma} for different conclusions, possibly due to hotter ejecta).
+From equation (3) the neutrino flux depends on the radial distance and its evolution.
 We consider $R(t) = v t + R_0$ where $R_0$ is the typical radial distance of the neutrino surface and $v$ the ejecta speed.
 We further know that neutrino emission is not isotropic, due to the shadow effect provided by dense matter in the disc along the equatorial plane.
-We then consider two possible directions identified by the polar angle $\theta$, namely $\theta=0$ (polar direction) $\theta=\pi/2$ (orbital plane), and the angular dependence implied by equation (3) in \citep{Martin:2017dhc}, assuming $\alpha = 2$, which corresponds to a polar flux three times larger than the equatorial one.
+We then consider two possible directions identified by the polar angle $\theta$, namely $\theta=0$ (polar direction) and $\theta=\pi/2$ (orbital plane), and the angular dependence implied by equation (3) in \citep{Martin:2017dhc}, assuming $\alpha = 2$, which corresponds to a polar flux three times larger than the equatorial one.